MapMindAI/VisualLocalizationService/README.md

 ## Bag-of-words (BoW) retrieval

 **BoW retrieval files are produced by the [EasyGaussianSplatting](https://github.com/MapMindAI/EasyGaussianSplatting) map pipeline** alongside `database_3d.db` and the rest of the map layout.
-After a successful run, the map root you pass to this service as `--model_path` should already contain what `BowRetireval` in `visual_localizer.py` expects—no separate BoW step is required in the usual workflow.
+After a successful run, the map root you pass to this service as `--model_path` should contain `retrieval_vocab_kmeans.pkl`, `retrieval_ids.npy`, and `retrieval_bow_vectors.npy` — no separate BoW step is required in the usual workflow.

 If you need to **regenerate** retrieval data (e.g. after manual edits to the database, or when debugging), you can run: